AoE3 Population Statistics

 This chart offers a peek into fairly interesting numbers of daily average unique users logging into ESO, as well as the sum of newly created ESO accounts, all aggregated by month.
 It comes as no surprise that the number of new accounts rises sharply during Steam sales.

-Data from ESOC Elo Ladder, which are in turn mined from http://agecommunity.com/stats/EntitySearch_yp.aspx?sFlag=2&loc=en-US.
+Data from ESOC Elo Ladder, which are in turn mined from http://agecommunity.com/stats/EntitySearch_yp.aspx?sFlag=2&loc=en-US (only data from The Asian Dynasties ESO are included).
 Patch was often not recognized properly until EP 4.1, which means data from before November 2017 are highly skewed towards low numbers on custom patches.
 Games of any length are included and games played on XPMOD or other variations of ESOC Patch are not differentiated from "ESOC Patch".